 - Memory: 6 GB RAM

 By modern standards, these official specifications are easily achievable.
-The Entry tier ($375) on the Logical Increments parts list is roughly on par with Blizzard’s official recommended specifications.
+The Minimum tier ($375) on the Logical Increments parts list is roughly on par with Blizzard’s official recommended specifications.

 Recommended GPUs for Overwatch

 Compared to many modern games, Overwatch is not very demanding on graphics cards.
 That said, you’ll still want a good graphics card to get the most out of the game’s visuals and maximize your FPS.

 Note: NVIDIA graphics perform about 10% better in Overwatch compared to their AMD equivalents.
 You will get better performance for your money in Overwatch with NVIDIA graphics cards.